thatslifescience/github_dev/_posts/2020-05-13-science-cafe-covid19-panel-kdevarajan.md

  image_fullwidth: ecosystem-header.jpg
 image:
  thumb: 05132020-Fig1-Devarajan.png
-teaser: “The COVID-19 pandemic has raised a number of questions about the virus, how it spreads, and its global impacts.
-A panel of biologists provides answers to some frequently asked questions.”
+teaser: The COVID-19 pandemic has raised a number of questions about the virus, how it spreads, and its global impacts.
+A panel of biologists provides answers to some frequently asked questions.

 source-id: 10txEwqq7FuqG7b58nKtMAjRJMrQOryNkUbWt7NNeDYc
 published: true